ZarehD/AspNetStatic/Readme.md

 ## Scenarios

-> #### In all senarios, ensure that routes for static pages are unincumbered by authentication or authorization requirements.
+> #### In all scenarios, ensure that routes for static pages are unincumbered by authentication or authorization requirements.

 ### Standalone Static Site

-In this senario, you want to generate a completely static website (to host on Netlify or Azure/AWS storage, for instance).
+In this scenario, you want to generate a completely static website (to host on Netlify or Azure/AWS storage, for instance).
 Once the static pages are generated, you will take the files in the destination folder (e.g. wwwroot), along with any .css, .js, and image files, and xcopy deploy them to your web host.

 Sample Configuration 1:
   - Specify any accessible folder (e.g. _wwwroot_) as the destination-root for the generated static files.